MS in Actuarial Science

 Learning Outcomes

-• Detailed knowledge of the mathematics and modeling techniques that form the core of actuarial calculations.
-This knowledge includes topics in probability, statistics, life contingencies, loss models, credibility theory, investment theory, and financial mathematics.
+• Master the mathematics and modeling techniques central to actuarial calculations, including probability, statistics, life contingencies, loss models, and financial mathematics.

-• Competency in the computer skills required to analyze data using leading-edge software tools of the trade in insurance, risk management, and related industries.
+• Use industry-standard computer software to analyze data for applications in insurance, risk management, and related financial industries.

 Admissions Information